 - FAQs ……”

-- Other People’s Opinions
+- Other People’s Opinions about manual breast pump

 The Medela Freestyle’s crowning strengths are its mobility and overall performance.
 At home, your pumping is limited only by the length of the cord.
 The rechargeable battery will help you keep on pumping wherever you go without disruption in your activity.